Table of Contents

 And this is just for the PSA documents!

 This could add another 2 or 3 weeks to the process (depending on the state of the LCR and depending on how quickly the Austrian embassy can process it.
-Note that the embassy can also change their process at any time).
+Note that the embassy can also change its process at any time).

 So, you can clearly see that Legalization vs Apostille takes much more time and effort.